POSITION/JOB TITLE: English as a Second Language (ESL) Educational Paraprofessional

 Work Schedule: 183 duty days

-Duty Hours: 8.0 hours per day, Monday through Friday
+Duty Hours: Specific hours vary by building and position, Monday through Friday

 JOB FUNCTIONS AND RESPONSIBILITIES: